-The history of caving dates back to the late 19th century with a French explorer Édouard-Alfred Martel embarking on a descent in Gouffre de Padirac, and the first complete caving expedition was carried out here at home in Gaping Gill, in Yorkshire, England in 1895.
-The United States boasts a plethora of immense caves and the National Speleological Society (NSS) was created to protect their natural wonders and to advance their underground research and other caving organizations have been created in France, Romania, Columbia and Pakistan.
+The history of caving dates back to the late 19th century with French explorer Édouard-Alfred Martel embarking on a descent in Gouffre de Padirac, and the first complete caving expedition was carried out here in the UK at Gaping Gill in the Yorkshire Dales in 1895.
+The United States boasts a plethora of immense caves and the National Speleological Society (NSS) was created to protect their natural wonders and to advance their underground research and other caving organisations have been created in France, Romania, Columbia and Pakistan.

-There are multiple locations throughout the UK for caving like the Peak District, The Brecon Beacons National Park in Wales and the Yorkshire Dales National Park.
+There are multiple locations around the UK for caving like the Peak District, The Brecon Beacons National Park in Wales and the Yorkshire Dales National Park.
 Caves are usually limestone with narrow passages, steep pitches (that need to be abseiled) and rivers.
-Cavers or those interested in this activity can find an extensive list of outdoor adventure providers and caving companies that organized excursions for beginners to the more experienced caver.
-If you already have experience as a caver, there are multiple organizations and clubs you can join, or practice on your own terms, however caving can be a dangerous sport that need not be taken lightly as rescue attempts are extremely precarious.
+Cavers or those interested in this activity can find an extensive list of outdoor adventure providers and caving companies that organise excursions for beginners to the more experienced caver.
+If you already have experience as a caver, there are multiple organisations and clubs you can join - or you can practise on your own terms - however, caving can be a dangerous sport that need not be taken lightly as rescue attempts are extremely precarious.
 The difficulty of the cave is designated by grades and the scale is 1 to 5, 5 being the most extreme.

 The essential equipment needed for caving is: